What are the best ETFs to watch?

-ETFs are a favourite among many traders and investors because they enable you to get exposure to a broad range of assets without having to hold multiple positions We’ve outlined some of the ETFs to watch in 2021.
+ETFs are a favourite among many traders and investors because they enable you to get exposure to a broad range of assets without having to hold multiple positions.
+We’ve outlined some of the ETFs to watch.

 Despite Covid-19 causing major uncertainty during the course of 2020, it has been a record year for global ETFs – which attracted inflows in excess of $659 billion since January 2020.1 Events that caused the massive influx include the progress made on a Covid vaccine and Biden’s presidential victory.